Difference Between Partnership And Company

 - Filing of forms for the creation of charge (in case of loans taken)

+Hope this article has given the difference between partnership and company.
 There are no legal formalities required within a partnership such as filing of forms for the creation of charge while in a company, in order to create a charge adequate forms need to be filed with the Registrar of Companies.

 The difference between partnership and company can help understand both the business entities better and make a more informed decision about choosing the better one for a particular business.